PyChina/weekly/content/Issue/issue-397.md

 - [Guido van Rossum 退出 Python 指导委员会](https://pycoders.com/link/2993/web)
     + PYTHON.ORG

-“Part of my reason is that in the end, SC duty feels more like a chore to me than fun, and one of the things I’m trying to accomplish in my life post Dropbox retirement is to have more fun.
-To me, fun includes programming in and contributing to Python, for example the PEG parser project.”
+"Part of my reason is that in the end, SC duty feels more like a chore to me than fun, and one of the things I'm trying to accomplish in my life post Dropbox retirement is to have more fun.
+To me, fun includes programming in and contributing to Python, for example the PEG parser project."

 (`是也乎:`